 Today, I am worried about what will happen in the legislature next year.
 Bad cases usually make bad law.
 It will take some serious restraint for the legislature to not have a knee-jerk reaction to this case.
 I would bet my house and my kids college fund that one of the first bills introduced next session is a non-unanimous death penalty bill.
 A similar bill was defeated two sessions ago.
 It is appropriate that a death verdict must be unanimous.

 In the end, it was a huge waste of millions and millions of taxpayer dollars to try to kill Brian Nichols.
 This case could have been resolved with a guilty plea and this sentence years ago.
-I do also understand the prosecutor’s argument that if they don’t seek the death penalty on Brian Nichols, then how would they ever justify it
+I do also understand the prosecutor’s argument that if they don’t seek the death penalty on Brian Nichols, then how would they ever justify it on anyone else.

 Maybe Judge Bodiford was right when he talked about how some people feel at sentencing.
 “If only Agent Wilhelm would have gotten the draw on Mr. Nichols.”